We like to call our tutors TRs --T rusted Readers.

-The Writing Center offers a friendly, informal atmosphere where students may work with the tutors on any writing assignment or task.
+The Writing Center is a friendly, informal place where students may work with the TRs on any writing assignment or task.
 Here are some typical questions about the Writing Center asked by our students:

 What happens during a tutorial session?